Key takeaways:

 Retroviruses include HIV, but HIV has evolved the Viral infectivity factor protein (Vif), which counteracts the effects of APOBEC3G.

-APOBEC3G is also part of the defense mechanism against poxviruses such as monkeypox virus and other DNA viruses that utilize reverse transcription.
+APOBEC3G is also part of the defense mechanism against poxviruses such as the monkeypox virus and other DNA viruses that utilize reverse transcription.

 The APOBEC3 family of proteins also inhibits coronavirus infections, although the mechanism of action there is not yet determined.[ref]